2025 Hamas–Doghmush conflict: Aftermath

-Following the attack, Hamas issued a statement through the Gaza interior ministry, offering amnesty for collaborators and non-violent members of criminal gangs to surrender during a one-week period beginning October 13, after which they would face "severe punishment".

-Jerusalem Post journalist and expert on Palestinian affairs Khaled Abu Toameh wrote on a social media post that "Hamas security forces have arrested dozens of suspected collaborators and anti-Hamas clan members since the ceasefire went into effect.
+Following the attack, Hamas issued a statement through the Gaza Interior Ministry, offering amnesty for collaborators and non-violent members of criminal gangs to surrender during a one-week period beginning 13 October, after which they would face "severe punishment".
+The Jerusalem Post journalist and expert on Palestinian affairs Khaled Abu Toameh wrote on a social media post that: "Hamas security forces have arrested dozens of suspected collaborators and anti-Hamas clan members since the ceasefire went into effect.
 Many are expected to be executed, according to Palestinian sources".

+On 13 October, in a post on its Facebook page, the Central Council of the Doghmush clan announced that it had sought to dissociate itself from members of the family involved in the fighting against Hamas.
+It described the "brutal aggression" by the "Israeli occupation", which led to the destruction, exploding and demolishing of the homes of the Doghmsh clan, the deaths of a large group of the Doghmush clan's children (with children referring to actual children and young clansmen), and the injuring of many people with multiple going missing.
+The Central Council also apologized to the Akl family and dissociated from the Doghmush clansmen who had killed Muhammad Akl.

 On 14 October, video footage emerged that appeared to show Hamas militants carrying out a summary execution of at least eight people whose arms are tied behind their backs.
 Hamas said in a statement, that the people executed were "criminals and collaborators with Israel".
 In a Facebook post a member of the Doghmush clan said the executions were a "criminal" act.

 On 15 October, FDD'S Long War Journal reported that, citing from an unverified Facebook post, claims that the Arrow Unit killed clan members.
 The poster claimed that female members had been killed with fabricated charges.
-An unverified account on X claimed that the Arrow Unit killed a woman named Jalal Doghmush and her son, Khalil.
+An unverified account on X claimed that the Arrow Unit killed a woman named Jalal Doghmush and her son, Khalil Doghmush.